houthacker/solar/README.md

-# Samil Power uploader
+# Samil Power uploader for TL-PM series

-PVOutput.org uploader for the following Samil Power inverters: SolarRiver TD series, SolarRiver TL-D series, SolarLake TL series.
+PVOutput.org uploader for the following Samil SolarLake TL-PM series (only tested on SolarLake 15000TL-PM).

-I use it for my system [here](http://pvoutput.org/intraday.jsp?sid=44819).
+This is a fork of mhvis/solar(https://github.com/mhvis/solar) Since mhvis/solar was not compatible with the SolarLake TL-PM series, I reverse engineered the protocol with Wireshark.

 ## Usage